brain-ship/LightDOM/readme.txt

 - 1.1.2: Added methods to retrieve elements with an Xpath query (See example #3).
 Properly escaping characters in text nodes and attribute values.

+- 1.1.3: Performance optimization for Xpath queries.
+Performing multiple Xpath queries on the same element is now considerably faster.

 Example #1: Load, modify and save XML file:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~